vct-vendor/vct-vendor.github.io/docs/faq.md

 - Configurable child products can be <kbd>Simple</kbd> or <kbd>Virtual</kbd> products without [custom options](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/settings/settings-advanced-custom-options.html?lang=en).
 - The thumbnail image in the shopping cart can be set to display the image from the configurable product record or from the product variant.
 - [Swatch attributes](https://experienceleague.adobe.com/docs/commerce-admin/catalog/product-attributes/swatches.html?lang=en) can be configured to not display corresponding simple product images when the swatch is selected by setting the <kbd>Update Product Preview Image</kbd> option value to <kbd>No</kbd> in <kbd>Stores</kbd> <kbd>ATTRIBUTES</kbd> <kbd>Product</kbd> <kbd>[Attribute]</kbd> <kbd>Attribute Properties</kbd>.
-- The theme controls how the <kbd>Image Gallery</kbd> behaves when a customer switches between product variants:
+- By default, the theme controls how the <kbd>Image Gallery</kbd> behaves when a customer switches between product variants:
-    - By default, <kbd>Blank theme</kbd> replaces the main product image with the image of the selected variant.
+    - <kbd>Blank theme</kbd> replaces the main product image with the image of the selected variant.
-    - By default, the <kbd>Luma theme</kbd> prepend the selected variant images to the configurable product images.
+    - <kbd>Luma theme</kbd> prepend the selected variant images to the configurable product images.

-[Things to remember](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/types/product-create-configurable.html?lang=en#things-to-remember) about configurable products in the Magento documentation.
+[Things to remember](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/types/product-create-configurable.html?lang=en#things-to-remember) about configurable products in the Adobe Commerce Documentation.